manjula5768/Manjula-M/README.md

 - ✅ Contribute to Open Source
 - ✅ Build Real-World Applications
 - ✅ Master Backend Development
-- ✅ Grow My Developer Portfolio
+- ✅ Grow a skilled IT professional

 ---